Want to discuss a potential writing project or business partnership? Cool. Contact me.

 Hey, I'm Amanda

-As a reporter and essayist, Amanda's writing has been featured in Marie Claire, Cosmopolitan, Teen Vogue, Refinery29, DAME Magazine, The Rumpus, and Who What Wear, where she formerly served as the Features & Beauty Editor.
+As a reporter and essayist, Amanda's writing has appeared in Marie Claire, Cosmopolitan, Teen Vogue, Refinery29, and Who What Wear, where she formerly served as the Features & Beauty Editor.
 She holds a degree in linguistics from NYU and lives in Los Angeles with her partner, plants, and pets.
 Find her on Instagram @amanda_montell.

 Check Out My Work